Leiopython: Description

-Female adults of the northern white-lipped python (Leiopython albertisii) grow to an average of about 213 cm in length (6–7 ft), whereas the southern whitelip python can reach up to 300 cm in length.
-They are patternless, except the northern white-lipped python has some light markings on its postoculars, which are absent in the southern whitelip python.
+Female adults of the northern white-lipped python (L. albertisii) grow to an average of about 213 cm (6–7 ft) in total length (including tail), whereas the southern white-lipped python (L. fredparkeri) can reach up to 300 cm in total length.
+Both species are patternless, except the northern white-lipped python has some light markings on its postoculars, which are absent in the southern whitelip python.

 Behavior

-Although mostly terrestrial, these snakes can and are known to occasionally climb.
+Although mostly terrestrial, snakes of the genus Leiopython can and are known to occasionally climb.
 White-lipped pythons are reportedly aggressive, though this is reduced in those born and raised in captivity.
 These snakes have also been observed to regularly regurgitate fur balls from their prey.